Spyciemierz in the vanguard

 - Summary of recommendations to the safeguarding plan of Corpus Christi procession with flower carpets tradition in Spycimierz for 2020-2024 – comp.
 Katarzyna Smyk.

 The last chapter consists of recommendations, which are structured and presented in one table.
 It contains tips on how to work with them, to whom they are addressed, and to which partners it is worth turning with a request for help or a proposal for cooperation.
-The whole project was discussed with inhabitants during public consultations and workshops.

 The publication inaugurated the ‘Spycimierz Series’, i.e. a series of publications devoted to discovering the tradition of arranging flower carpets by researchers of various disciplines.
 They are to serve the inhabitants and the self-government of the Uniejów Commune, as well as all those who are close to the problems of safeguarding the intangible cultural heritage.

 The activities for safeguarding the tradition in Spycimierz are continued in a further project entitled “The Corpus Christi Procession with the tradition of flower carpets in Spycimierz in the context of the cultural and natural landscape”.
 Here we are also in the vanguard.
 The pioneering character of the project lies in the fact that the bearers together with the experts will form and implement the safeguarding measures of their intangible heritage in the context of the cultural and natural landscape of the closest surroundings of the Spycimierz parish.
 In cultural, historical, and natural terms the landscape covers the area of Uniejów municipality and even extends beyond its administrative borders.
 The most important event of the first part of the project was the 5th Spycimierz Seminar with the participation of representatives of intangible traditions from the Opole region, Mikstat and Rudnik nad Sanem.